 In 2009 Napa County began a comprehensive study of its groundwater resources to meet identified action items in the County's 2008 General Plan update.
 The study, by Luhdorff and Scalmanini Consulting Engineers (LSCE), emphasized developing a sound understanding of groundwater conditions and implementing an expanded groundwater monitoring and data management program as a foundation for integrated water resources planning and dissemination of water resources information.
 The 2011 baseline study by LSCE, which included over 600 wells and data going back over 50 years, concluded that "the groundwater levels in Napa County are stable, except for portions of the MST district".
 Most wells elsewhere within the Napa Valley floor with a sufficient record indicate that groundwater levels are more affected by climatic conditions, are within historical levels, and seem to recover from dry periods during subsequent wet or normal periods.
 The LSCE Study also concluded that, on a regional scale, there appear to be no current groundwater quality issues except north of Calistoga (mostly naturally occurring boron and trace metals) and in the Carneros region (mostly salinity).
-The subject property is located within the Western Mountains subarea of Napa County according to the Napa

-County Groundwater Monitoring Plan 2013.
+The subject property is located within the Western Mountains subarea of Napa County according to the Napa County Groundwater Monitoring Plan 2013.
 The County has no record of problems or complaints of diminished groundwater supplies at the project site or in the general vicinity.
 The applicant has not experienced any issues with the availability of groundwater.

 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is assumed not to have a significant effect on groundwater levels.
 The project is categorized as "all other areas" based upon current County Water Availability Analysis policies and therefore water use criteria is parcel specific based upon a Tier 2 analysis.
-A Tier 2 analysis was completed by Condor Earth on September 8, 2017 which included a parcel specific recharge evaluation.
-According to the recharge evaluation, the property yields "7.8 AF in normal years and 3.2 AF in the dry year."
-(Condor Earth, 2017)
+A Tier 2 analysis was completed by Richard C. Slade and Associates, LLC on March 7, 2018 which included a parcel specific recharge evaluation.
+According to the recharge evaluation, "groundwater recharge at the subject property is estimated to be 7.1 AF/YR; this value is based on the conservative estimates of rainfall recharge (0.436 AF/YR) that have been used by others for a County-approved WAA at the nearby Sodhani Winery property."
+(Richard C. Slade & Associates, 2018).

 a/b.
 The project would not violate any water quality standards or waste discharge requirements nor substantially deplete local groundwater supplies.
-According to the Onsite Wastewater Disposal Feasibility Study prepared by Applied Civil Engineering on September 13, 2017, the project site and proposed system has adequate disposal capacity to serve the project.
-The study concluded "it is our opinion that the proposed winery and residential disposal needs can be accommodated onsite as previously described."
-(Applied Civil Engineering, 2017) The Division of Environmental Health reviewed this report and concurred with its findings.
+According to the Onsite Wastewater Disposal Feasibility Study prepared by Applied Civil Engineering on December 11, 2017, the project site and proposed system upgrade would have adequate disposal capacity to serve the project.
+The Division of Environmental Health reviewed this report and concurred with its findings.